saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 ## **Tuples:** <a name="13"></a>

-<span style="color: blue;"> Tuples are like lists, but are ordered and immutable like strings, i.e. unchangeable (it is not possible to assign to the individual items of a tuple).
+Tuples are like lists, but are ordered and immutable like strings, i.e. unchangeable (it is not possible to assign to the individual items of a tuple).
 They are enclosed by parentheses or nothing at all, rather than brackets.

 ```python
 t1 = (12, 5, 8)